wemat/wemat.github.io/README.md

 - Code: <a href="https://github.com/wemat/StravaDash">Github StavaDash</a>
 - The App: <a href="https://sport-analytics-wemat.herokuapp.com">Dash Sports Analytics</a>

-I use the Strava App when I go for a run or mountain biking.
-In this project I pull the data from the Rest API and use it to create a sports-analytics dashboard.
+I use Strava when I go for a run or mountain biking.
+In this project I pull the data from the Rest API and create a sports-analytics dashboard with Dash.
+My opinion of Dash?
+In Power BI (i worked a lot with it) you can click together a good looking dashboard fairly quickly.
+With Dash it takes a while to set up something seemingly simple as this project here.
+There is no GUI.
+Everything has to be coded.
+But then again in Power BI as soon as the requirements are a bit non-standard, it can become punishing.
+With Dash we have all the power of python and it's great libaries.
+So even complex machine-learning use-cases can be combined with Dash seamlessly.

 <div style="padding-bottom:65%; position:relative; display:block; width: 100%">
   <iframe width="100%" height="100%"